Lung cancer remains a leading cause of cancer-related mortality worldwide and presents a significant concern in the field of respiratory care.

 6. What is the most common type of bronchogenic carcinoma?

-Adenocarcinoma, representing more than 40% of all cases.
+Adenocarcinoma, which represents more than 40% of all cases.

 7. The clinical manifestations of bronchogenic carcinoma result from what?